 Average Rainfall: 10.9 inches

 Locals from Costa Rica love a good celebration, each month the different towns host some kind of celebration.
 April isn't the exception.
 There are tons of cool celebrations that you can take part in.
 Here are some of them:

-- The Easter Holidays: Also called Holy Week or Semana Santa, the week-long Easter holidays mark one of Costa Rica’s most memorable celebrations.
+- The Easter Holidays: Also called Holy Week or Semana Santa, the week-long Easter holidays (March or April) mark one of Costa Rica’s most memorable celebrations.
 The country essentially shuts down to rejoice—even buses stop running on Holy Thursday and Good Friday.
 Religious parades fill the streets of numerous towns.
 Other festivities include rodeos, bullfights, concerts, carnivals, and more.
 Religious processions that commemorate the last week of Jesus Christ before his death, culminating in the celebration of Easter Sunday.
 Most traditional businesses are closed on Thursday and Friday (National Holidays) but you will be able to find tons of street food stands.